modular-network/ethereum-libraries/CrowdsaleLib/DirectCrowdsale/README.md

 No return

 #### receivePurchase(DirectCrowdsaleLib.DirectCrowdsaleStorage storage, uint256)
-*(DirectCrowdsaleLib.sol, line 102)*
+*(DirectCrowdsaleLib.sol, line 85)*

 Accepts payment for tokens and allocates tokens available to withdraw to the buyers place in the token mapping.
 Calls validPurchase to check if the purchase is legal.
 If the purchase goes over the raise cap for the sale, the ether is returned and no tokens are transferred.
-This also updates the token's price when the time interval passes by checking an internal variable that keeps track of when the last change happened and checking to see if the time interval has passed since that change.
+This also updates the token's price when the time milestone passes.

 Tokens purchased are calculated by multiplying the wei contributed by the tokensPerEth value, then moving the decimal place to reflect the token's specified granularity.
 Mappings for buyer contribution, tokens purchased, and any leftover wei are updated, as well as total wei raised in the sale.